gswallow/molecule_example/README.md

 symlinks get created in `/usr/local/bin`.
 So far, it’s working ok without having to use virtualenv on my mac.

+### "Fix" docker-machine

+Ansible isn't really meant for containers.
+Sure, there are articles out there claiming that you can automate containers with Ansible but that whole process seems silly, considering how simple containers are.
+Consider tools like [source2image](https://github.com/openshift/source-to-image) and using CM tools on containers makes even *less* sense.

+Lots of Ansible roles assume you're running them on a VM, so when things like systemd or d-bus aren't avialable, you'll run into trouble.
+You'll need to "fix" your docker-machine so that the centos-systemd docker image can run:

+        docker run -t -i --rm --privileged -v /:/host solita/centos-systemd setup docker rmi solita/centos-systemd

+Feel free to check out [this container](https://hub.docker.com/r/solita/centos-systemd/).
+The author deserves kudos, for sure.
+If you don't have docker-machine installed, read the next section.

+### Getting started

 Installing on a Mac with homebrew and pip:

         brew install python